Liz Lemon: Reception

-Lemon was ranked No. 1 on Yahoo's Greatest 100 Television Characters since 1990.
+Lemon has been featured in several honorific lists compiled by various publications.
 She appeared in Comcast's list of TV's Most Intriguing Characters.
 AOL named her the 14th Most Memorable Female TV Character.
 Paste also included her in their list of the 20 Best Characters of 2011, ranking her No. 5.
 Lemon was also ranked No. 15 in AfterEllen.com's Top 50 Favorite Female TV Characters.
+In 2015, Yahoo named Lemon the greatest television character since Tony Soprano of The Sopranos, and Entertainment Weekly named Lemon one of the 25 Best TV Characters in the Past 25 Years.

 Slate, discussing how the show covers politics and feminism, assessed Lemon's character as being drawn from other genres of comedy in unexpected ways: "the man-child is a venerable comic tradition, from The Jerk to Billy Madison to everything Will Ferrell does, and 30 Rock proves that an eternal 13-year-old tomboy—scared of sex, obsessed with Star Wars and meatball subs—can be just as funny as her male counterpart."
-In 2015, Yahoo named Lemon the greatest television character since Tony Soprano of The Sopranos, and Entertainment Weekly named Lemon one of the 25 Best TV Characters in the Past 25 Years.